christophermarek/Terra/devblog/(8) AI Design and planning + Refractor.md

 Need to clean all the code.

+Back and save button above start.

-Instead of targeting the bush, target a random point on the bush.
+Instead of targeting the bush, target a random point on the edge of bush.

 Make it so you cant walk on water, and that trees cant be placed on stone.